2017, 2018 Nissan Altima Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 Nissan Altima Prices - How Much is a Nissan Altima?

-To avoid overpaying on a new Nissan Altima, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Nissan Altima, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 How to Calculate The Dealer Cost of a Nissan Altima

 - Example: Base Nissan Altima invoice price + the dealer Invoice price of all the options + destination - Holdback = Total Dealer Cost.